 L.A.'s sales and use tax rate is 9 %, effective January 1, 2013.

-- ▪ Moving companies in California are regulated by the Public Utilities Commission.
-If you are moving to Los Angeles locally, within the state, check whether the movers have the proper license at the California PUC website.
+Moving companies in California are regulated by the Public Utilities Commission.
+If you are moving to L.A. locally, within the state, check whether the movers have the proper license at the California PUC website.

-▪ Moving to Los Angeles from another states requires a lot more time and effort than if you were to move from any other city in California.
-First, you should check with the Federal Motor Carrier Safety Administration whether movers are legitimate, and whether they maintain a clear safety profile.
+Moving to Los Angeles interstate needs a lot more time and efforts.
+First check with the Federal Motor Carrier Safety Administration whether movers are legitimate, and whether they maintain a clear safety profile.

 Moving to Los Angeles – Costs

-Factors that define the final moving cost are weight and/or cubic feet of the household items, timeframe of the job, and additional services provided.
-Many movers provide packing materials and packing labor, as well as storage service along with the moving service.
+Factors that define the final moving cost are weight/cubic feet of the household items, time of the job, additional services provided.
+Many movers provide packing materials and packing labor, and storage service along with the moving service.
 Other fees might include hoisting and shuttle service, long carry or stairs fee.
 You should ask your moving company for price rates for these services.
 These are not usually included in the estimate.
-Also, for long-distance moves, special services which can be added on include the option for a designated truck, expedited delivery, or possibly a waiting time fee if the movers will have to wait on you to arrive for delivery.

-Rates increase as distance increases as far as relocating to or around California is concerned.
 Moving a 2-bedroom apartment from San Francisco to Los Angeles might cost on average $3600-$4000, moving from Chicago to L.A. would cost around $5100, and moving from Austin, TX to L.A. estimates for about $4500-$5000.
-And, if you are considering an East Cast to West Coast move, from New York to Los Angeles you can expect prices from $5000-$6800.
+And, if you are considering East Cast to West Coast move, from New York to Los Angeles you can expect prices from $5000-$6800.

-Mind that price rates vary regarding the time of the year that the job takes place.
+Mind that price rates vary regarding the time of the job.
 Spring and summer are busy.
-The same applies for the end of the month and weekends.
+The same applies for end of the month and weekends.
 Busy schedules mean higher prices of the moving service.
-So if you can, put off your move for the off-peak season.
+So if you can put off for the off-peak season.

 Share on Facebook